gjax78/geena-casey-hang-in-there/README.md

 ​
 #### Iteration 4 - Deleting Saved Posters
 ​
-*Note to reader:  This script does not currently have this funcationality, but we've included these steps for you to try on your own!*
+*Note to reader:  This script does not currently have this functionality, but we've included these steps for you to try on your own!*
 ​
 - [ ] From the saved posters view, if a user double clicks a saved poster, it will be deleted
   - [ ] `onclick` functionality should not be used in any HTML code - all functionality should be through JavaScript.